 Support TFG by using the links in our articles to shop.
 We receive a small commission (at no extra cost to you) so we can continue to create helpful free content.
 We earn from qualifying purchases made to the featured retailers.
 Thank you, we appreciate your support!

-Wondering what to pack for Puerto Rico?
-Find out the clothing and travel essentials you need for the Caribbean paradise!
+Curious about what to pack for Puerto Rico?
+Learn about the clothing and travel essentials you need for the Caribbean paradise!

 What to Pack for Puerto Rico

 Written By: Lily Kim

 Table Of Contents

 Puerto Rico is not just a gateway or cruise ship stop; it hasn’t been dubbed the “Enchanted Isle” and “Singapore of the Caribbean” for nothing!
 Known as the beautiful backdrop of “Gilligan’s Island,” PR carries with it a mystique and warmth that is all it’s own.

 The burgeoning art scene in the Santurce part of the capital, San Juan, near Loiza Street, is worth seeking out.
 San Juan has an excellent culinary scene and fascinating historical forts, but the natural attractions make Puerto Rico a tropical destination that you shouldn’t pass on.

 What’s the Weather in Puerto Rico

 The temperature is warm all year long in Puerto Rico.
 Most of the spring and early summer is not prone to hurricanes, which historically occur in PR around autumn (September-November).